-If you have a serious complaint about the condition of your unit, report this to your landlord in writing immediately and provide a copy of the letter to the Director of Housing Programs, Andrea Tapia, at 201 Switzler Street, Columbia, MO 65203.
+If you have a serious complaint about the condition of your unit, report this to your landlord in writing immediately and provide a copy of the letter to the Chief Operations Officer, Andrea Tapia, at 201 Switzler Street, Columbia, MO 65203.

-If your complaint is not addressed in a timely manner and you would like the CHA to conduct a “complaint inspection,” you can submit a request in writing to the CHA Administrative Office at 201 Switzler Street Columbia MO 65203 or forward an email request to the Director of Housing Programs, Andrea Tapia
+If your complaint is not addressed in a timely manner and you would like the CHA to conduct a “complaint inspection,” you can submit a request in writing to the CHA Administrative Office at 201 Switzler Street Columbia MO 65203 or forward an email request to the Chief Operations Officer, Andrea Tapia

 NOW LEASING - BEAR CREEK APARTMENTS

 The CHA is accepting applications for the newly renovated Bear Creek Apartments.